-How often do I need my teeth cleaned by the Dental Hygienist (Scale and Polish)?
+How often do I need my teeth cleaned by the Oral Health Therapist (Scale and Polish)?

 To some extent this is dependent on the situation in your mouth as there are many factors that contribute to the growth of scale.
 As a guide we recommend at least once a year as a standard length of time and 6 months for people with a higher build-up rate.